Semu: Ming dynasty

 The new separation doesn't mean there are only 56 ethnic groups.
 This list doesn't include small populations like Jewish.
 Even if such ethnicities are so few in numbers, they still continue to exist in China.

 The Ming dynasty allowed Islam and Judaism to be practiced and issued edicts that said they conformed to Confucianism while it banned religions such as Nestorian Christianity, Manicheanism and the White Lotus sect.
 Nestorian Christianity and Manicheanism died out during the Ming dynasty while Islam and Judaism were protected.

-Around 1376 the 30-year-old Chinese merchant Lin Nu visited Ormuz in Persia, converted to Islam, and married a Semu girl (“娶色目女”) (either a Persian or an Arab girl) and brought her back to Quanzhou in Fujian.
-The Confucian philosopher Li Zhi was their descendant.
-This was recorded in the Lin and Li genealogy (林李宗谱).

-An anti pig slaughter edict led to speculation that the Zhengde Emperor adopted Islam due to his use of Muslim eunuchs who commissioned the production of porcelain with Persian and Arabic inscriptions in white and blue color.
-The guard was Yu Yung and the women were Uighur.
-It is unknown who really was behind the anti-pig slaughter edict.
-The speculation of him becoming a Muslim is remembered alongside his excessive and debauched behavior along with his concubines of foreign origin.
-Muslim Central Asian girls were favored by Zhengde like how Korean girls were favored by Xuande.
-A Uighur concubine was kept by Zhengde.
-Foreign origin Uighur and Mongol women were favored by the Zhengde emperor.